boonebgorges/bp-template-pack/readme.txt

 == Changelog ==

 = 1.2 =
-* Add BP 1.5 compatibility
+* Adds BP 1.5 compatibility
-* Restructure how scripts and CSS are enqueued
+* Restructures how scripts and CSS are enqueued
 * Removed bundled template files

 = 1.1.4 =